The universal Higgs fit: Reconstructing the Higgs mass

-We here discuss how the Higgs mass can be independently measured, with a bigger uncertainty, by requiring that the measured rates agree with their SM predictions.
+We here discuss how the Higgs mass can be independently measured, with a larger uncertainty, by requiring that the measured rates agree with their SM predictions within their uncertainties.
 Such predictions have a dependence on the Higgs mass that, around 125 GeV, can be approximated as \beq \sigma(pp\to X) \approx \sigma(pp\to X)_{M_h = 125\GeV} \times [1 + c_X \times (M_h - 125\GeV)].\eeq In table~\ref{tab:Mhrate} we list the values of the coefficients $c_X$ and of the measured rates for the various processes averaging all experiments, as well as the Higgs mass indirectly derived from such rates.
 We see that the single best indirect determination of $M_h$ comes from the $h\to WW$ rates, that presently have no sensitivity to $M_h$ if one wants to measure it from a mass peak.
+We see that best indirect determinations of $M_h$ comes from the $h\to WW$ rates (which presently have no sensitivity to $M_h$ if one wants to measure it from a mass peak) and from $h\to ZZ$.
 On the other hand, the $h\to\gamma\gamma$ signal that offers the best peak measurement of $M_h$ has very little indirect sensitivity to $M_h$, because the $\gamma\gamma$ rate happens to have a weak dependence on $M_h$.
-Averaging over all channels we find \beq M_h = 124.5\pm 1.7~\GeV \qquad\hbox{(Higgs mass extracted from the rates, assuming the SM)}\eeq which is compatible with the determination of the pole Higgs mass obtained in a model-independent way from the positions of the peaks.
+Averaging over all channels we find \beq M_h = 125.0\pm 1.8~\GeV \qquad\hbox{(Higgs mass extracted from the rates, assuming the SM)}\eeq which is compatible with the determination of the pole Higgs mass obtained in a model-independent way from the positions of the peaks.